Ota Filip

-Ota Filip (9 March 1930 – 2 March 2018) was a Czech novelist and journalist.
-He wrote in both German and Czech.
+Ota Filip (9 March 1930 – 2 March 2018) was a Czech and German novelist and journalist.

 Life

-Filip was born in Slezská Ostrava, in present-day Czech Republic.
-His novels have been translated into French, Italian, Spanish and Polish.
-During the communist era government of Czechoslovakia his works were banned or censored by the authorities, and after the occupation of Czechoslovakia by Warsaw Pact Armed Forces in 1968, he was sentenced for his dissident activities, and incarcerated from 1969–71.
-In 1974, he was forced to emigrate to what was then West Germany.
+Ota Filip was born in Slezská Ostrava, in Czechoslovakia, the present-day Czech Republic.
+His father, Bohumil Filip (born on 13 July 1905 in Hošt'álková, Vsetín district, Czechoslovakia), was Czech, and his mother, Marie Filipová, née Mikolajczik (born on 22 July 1908 in Slezská Ostrava), was Polish.
+His works have been translated into French, Italian, Japanese, Polish, Spanish, Slovenian and English, among others.
+During the communist era government of Czechoslovakia his works were banned or censored by the authorities.
+After the occupation of Czechoslovakia by Warsaw Pact Armed Forces in 1968, he was sentenced for his dissident activities, and incarcerated from 1969–70.
+In 1974, Ota Filip along with his wife Marie Filip (née Ledvinová) and their two children, Pavel and Hana, were forced to emigrate to West Germany.